 1. Research Professors

-Check your professor before signing up for a class.
+Encourage them to check their professor before signing up for a class.
 College students choose their own classes, and often there will be multiple sections and several instructors for each course.
-Rather than sign up blindly, spend some time reading professor ratings before enrollment time.
+Rather than sign up blindly, they should spend some time reading professor ratings before enrollment time.
 Selecting a professor who is well reviewed could save your student a lot of work and stress.

 2. Talk with your child